Topic Number 423 - Social Security and Equivalent Railroad Retirement Benefits

 How Benefits Are Reported to You

 You should receive your Form SSA-1099, Social Security Benefit Statement, or Form RRB-1099, Payments by the Railroad Retirement Board, by early February for the benefits paid in the prior calendar year.
 The form will show benefits paid to the person who has the legal right to receive them, and the amount of any benefits repaid.
 It will also show amounts by which the benefits were reduced because you received workers' compensation benefits.
 Substitute workers' compensation benefits are taxable to the same extent.
-For additional information, refer to Publication 915.
+For additional information, see Publication 915.

 Reporting Taxable Benefits